-- Transport phenomena
+Transport phenomena

 	Over the years, we have developed an extensive network of industrial connections.
 The Institute for Polymer Research, for example, has the highest density of polymer reaction engineering researchers internationally in a single group - a distinction that helped earn the institute a global reputation for research initiatives in a wide variety of companies.

 	The Cell Factory Bioprocessing Research Network is a multi-university research network funded by Natural Sciences and Engineering Research Council of Canada (NSERC) and industrial partners.
 CellNet's research aims to develop biological cells as miniature factories for new and improved bio-manufacturing strategies.

 	Our recently updated laboratories, including a shared analytical instrumentation laboratory, provide the latest equipment.
 There are dedicated facilities and software for computational work as well, including access to Canada's largest supercomputing cluster.

-In our labs, student and visitor safety is considered to be of prime importance.
-All researchers are required to complete online safety training from the University of Waterloo Safety Office.
+	In our labs, student and visitor safety is of prime importance.
+All researchers must complete online safety training from the University of Waterloo Safety Office.
 In addition, all researchers must read the Chemical Engineering Safety Manual and write a report addressing the safety aspects of their research project.
-The report is submitted to the Departmental Safety Manager, Ralph Dickhout, prior to working in any of our laboratories.
+They submit their report to the Departmental Safety Manager, Ralph Dickhout, before working in any of our laboratories.